singer-ab/gtfs_work/README.md

 ### NB This python script requires the `gtfs_functions` library to be installed.
 This can be done using pip installer

 .py file is designed to be run from the command line with one argument passed:
-* .zip archive of GTFS data from DfT Open Bus Data portal: https://data.bus-data.dft.gov.uk/timetable/download/
+* Location of .zip archive of GTFS data from DfT Open Bus Data portal: https://data.bus-data.dft.gov.uk/timetable/download/
+* **NB filename passed to .py file should include .zip extension